The New England Journal of Medicine May 14, 2009

 Setting

-Outcome Composite of stroke, non-CNS systemic embolism, myocardial infarction, or vascular death.
+Outcome Composite of stroke, myocardial infarction, non-central nervous system systemic embolism, or death from vascular causes.

 Study Limitations